ArduPilot/ardupilot/libraries/AP_Scripting/applets/Aerobatics/FixedWing/README.md

 The ID parameter is the manoeuvre from the above table, and the arguments are the arguments to each manoeuvre.

+Note: these parameters, if being loaded from a file, will not be present until scripting is enabled, the the LUA script has been actually run, since they are created via the script, not the firmware.

 Now you need to setup your two control channels.
 You should have one 3 position switch for activating tricks, and one knob or switch to select tricks.
 It is best to use a knob for the trick selector so you can have up to 11 tricks.